Salesforce acquires Sequence to build out its UX design services

 Salesforce has made another acquisition that underscores how the CRM and cloud software giant is looking to sell more services to its customers that complement the software they are already buying.
 It has acquired Sequence, a user experience design agency based out of San Francisco and New York that works with brands like Best Buy, Peets, Apple, Google and many more.

-The news was announced by Sequence itself on its blog — the deal closed today — and it was also confirmed to us by Salesforce.
+The news was announced by Sequence itself on its blog quietly about a week ago, but the acquisition actually closed only today.
+It was also confirmed to us directly by Salesforce, which pointed us to the blog post.

 Sequence’s CEO Jojo Roy says in the blog post that his team — which also includes Seth Bain (who founded the company and is the lead on key accounts like Apple) as president — will work on experience design services for customers, “helping companies use the power of design to better connect with their customers in entirely new ways.”